chicio/ID3TagEditor/README.md

 * Apple TV
 * Linux Ubuntu

+ID3TagEditor let you read and write ID3Tag to your mp3 files.

+#### Read

-To read the ID3 tag of an mp3 file you can choose between two api contained in the `ID3TagEditor` class:
+To read the ID3 tag of an mp3 file you can choose between two API contained in the `ID3TagEditor` class:
 * `public func read(from path: String) throws -> ID3Tag?`
 * `public func read(mp3: Data) throws -> ID3Tag?`

-Below you can find a sample code of the api usage.
+Below you can find a sample code of the API usage.

 ```swift
 do {